Thinktown-Education/conrad-2022/backend/README.md

 # Conrad 2022 Back End

-A Spring Boot 3.0.0 web service.
+A Spring Boot web service

 ## Getting started

-Spring Boot 3.0.0 requires Java version **17** or above!!!\
-Please make sure that you have at least openjdk 17 installed.
+Make sure Java is on version 8

 ### Run the service
 It is recommended to use Intellij to open the project and run.
 If you don't have Intellij, you may also run the project using command line.